top of page

 2023- 2024

-Sarah Parker Redmond Centre for the Study of Racism and Racialisation.
+Sarah Parker Remond Centre for the Study of Racism and Racialisation.
 University College London.
 June.

 Interdisciplinary Humanities Center.
 UC Santa Barbara.
 May.